A nickel ain’t worth a dime anymore.— YOGI BERRA

 - helps to finance the government, since the government prints the money;

-- can be used monetary policy to optimize the economy;
+- can be changed through monetary policy to optimize the economy;

 - can adjust sticky prices in relation to other prices, since many people do not want to accept lower prices, such as lower prices for homes or lower wages.